 February 6, 2008, Dr. and Mrs. David A. Cofrin made a commitment of $10 million to the University of Florida to fund the addition of a wing dedicated to Asian art.
 Planned for the northwest side of the museum, near the corner of Southwest 34th Street and Hull Road, the 26,000-square-foot addition will have Asian art gallery space, an upper level for curatorial and museum activities, and art storage and conservation space for the Asian collections.
 An Asian garden will be accessible from the galleries of the new wing.

-In 2008, staff members assembled to draft a plan that will direct the museum's efforts for the next five years.
-Click here to view a copy of the 2008 - 2013 strategic plan.
+Staff members assembled to draft a plan that will direct the museum's efforts for the next five years.
+Click here to view a copy of the 2013 - 2018 strategic plan.

 Mary Ann H. Cofrin

 HOME FREE ADMISSION OPEN Tues - Fri, 11 a.m. - 5 p.m. | Sat, 10 a.m. - 5 p.m. | Sun, 1 - 5 p.m.
 VISIT 3259 Hull Road • Gainesville, Florida 32611-2700 MAP IT PHONE 352.392.9826 CONTACT US site map